wallaby-rails/wallaby-rails/docs/decorator.md

 end
 ```

-In above example, `currency` and `amount` are `Product`'s instance methods, and they can be accessed directly in `ProductDecorator`.
+In the above example, `currency` and `amount` are `Product`'s instance methods, and they can be accessed directly in `ProductDecorator`.

-However, it's possible to access to the resource object on demand:
+However, it's still possible to access to the resource object on demand:

 ```ruby
 # app/decorators/product_decorator.rb